Meet our Educational Technology Team

 - Cathy Ryan, MEd - Educational Technology Specialist

-- Raj Chawla, BS - Faculty Technology Liaison
+- Raj Chawla, M.P.H. - Faculty Technology Liaison

 Adding Interactive Technologies in Instruction- Microsoft Surface Studio in Larner Classroom